JoeLumbley/Pong/README.md

 It is a powerful software development tool that provides a comprehensive set of features and tools for building a wide range of applications.

-This is the IDE I use to make "Pong" and I recommend that you use.
+This is the IDE I use to make P🏓ng and I recommend that you use.